Ofelia Medina

-María Ofelia Medina Torres (born 4 March 1950), more commonly known by her stage name Ofelia Medina, is a Mexican actress, singer and screenwriter of Mexican films.
-She was married to film director Alex Philips Jr. and actor Pedro Armendáriz Jr.
+María Ofelia Medina Torres (born March 4, 1950) is a Mexican actress, singer and film screenwriter.

-Biography
+Early life

 She was born in Mérida and has four siblings: Arturo, Leo, Ernesto and Beatriz.
 At the age of eight she moved with her family to Mexico City where she studied elementary, middle and high school as well as dance at the Academia de Danza Mexicana where she graduated as a performer and teacher of contemporary and regional classical dance.
 Her father, she has explained in several interviews, opposed her dedication to the artistic medium and she succeeded with the support of her mother.

 In 1961, at the age of eleven, she belonged to the children's pantomime group created by Alejandro Jodorowski, whom she considers her first teacher.

 In 1968, she was a student at the National Preparatory School of UNAM.
 In 1977, she studied acting with Lee Strasberg in Los Angeles and later emigrated to Europe with the aim of continuing her training at the Odin Theater in Denmark.